 *Before EI, CPP, and source deductions

-Interns are expected to do 5–10 hours of research before their placements begin, to minimize in-agency training time.
-Over the course of the program, interns then complete 20 hours of training.
-For the junior interns, the training is focused on basic leadership and professional skills.
-For the senior interns, the training is focused on more advanced leadership and presentation skills.
-Additionally, interns will plan and run an event for the end of the academic year; to be discussed during leadership workshops).
+Over the course of the program, interns will complete 20 hours of training.
+For all interns, the training is focused on developing leadership, professional and presentation skills.
+Additionally, interns will plan and run an event for the end of the academic year; to be discussed during leadership workshops.
 Interns will be monitored regularly to ensure performance is adequate and issues are resolved.
-Monitoring is done by the DFL Coordinator in concert with the intern’s direct supervisor.
+Monitoring is done by the DFL Director in concert with the intern’s direct supervisor.

 Important Dates: 2018-19